 All of the reflexive prepositional pronouns can be followed by the adjective mismo (or misma/mismos/mismas – depending on the gender and number of the subject) in order to emphasize the reflexive aspect.

-1. Con + sí combine into consigo: Está contento consigo - He's happy with himself.
+1. Con + sí contract into consigo: Está contento consigo – He’s happy with himself.

 2. If the subject and pronoun do not refer to the same person, use non-reflexive prepositional pronouns.